 Are you the camping type?
 Tent or RV?
 You are in the right place.
 Sleeping under the stars at 9000ft is a must.
 Visit the Dillon Ranger District office in Silverthorne to plan your trip and explore maps of our area.

 Summertime in Colorado means blue skies, long days, and the sun shining bright till early evening.
-Take advantage of each day and we are sure you will be as good a time as your kids are having at KSS!
+Take advantage of each day and we are sure you will have as good a time as your kids are having at KSS!